vin-température-service

 To begin, let's study the impacts that unsuitable serving temperatures can have on our tasting experience.

 First of all, a serving temperature that is too low will tend to enhance the sensation of acidity on the palate and will make aroma detection more difficult.
-For a red wine, too much coolness will also excessively bring out the tannins, making the tasting less enjoyable.
+For a red wine, too much coolness will also bring out the tannins excessively, making the tasting less enjoyable.

 The serving temperature for red wines

 The serving temperature of red wines is all too often neglected compared to white or rosé wines.
-Many people think that simply leaving a bottle of red at room temperature is enough.
+Many people indeed think that simply leaving a bottle of red at room temperature is sufficient.

 Here are some guidelines to properly serve your red wines.

-• For very light red wines with few tannins, such as Beaujolais Nouveau, certain Poulsards from the Jura or even Gamay from the Loire, La Cave Éclairée it is recommended to serve them between 12-14°C to preserve all the freshness and fruitiness of these cuvées.
+• For very light red wines with few tannins, such as Beaujolais Nouveau, certain Poulsards from the Jura or even Gamays from the Loire, La Cave Éclairée we recommend serving them between 12-14°C to preserve all the freshness and fruitiness of these cuvées.

 vin-rouge-température

-Red wine must also be served at the right temperature!
+Red wine must also be served at an appropriate temperature!

-The common mistake with white wines is to serve them too cold, thus masking their aromas and potentially missing out on their complexity.
+The mistake often made with white wines is to serve them at too cool a temperature, which then masks their aromas and can make you miss out on their complexity.

-• For white wines with more body, roundness, and complexity, it is preferable to serve them between 11-13°C. For example, generous and ample Chardonnays from Meursault, structured white wines from Pessac-Léognan, or the delicious Viogniers from AOC Condrieu in the Rhône can be served at this temperature.
+• For white wines with more body, roundness, and greater complexity, it is preferable to serve them at a temperature between 11-13°C. For example, generous and full-bodied Chardonnays from Meursault, structured white wines from Pessac-Léognan, or the delicious Viogniers from AOC Condrieu in the Rhône can be served at this temperature.

 Serving temperature for sparkling wines

-Associated with life’s joyful moments, sparkling wines must also be served at the right temperature to be ideally enjoyed.
+Associated with joyful moments in life, sparkling wines must also be served at the right temperature to be ideally enjoyed.

-• For crémants or classic champagnes "BSA" (Brut Sans Année), serving between 6-8°C is recommended.
-This will preserve all the lightness and freshness of the bubbles while allowing you to fully appreciate all the aromas.
+• For crémants or classic "BSA" (Brut Sans Année) champagnes, a serving temperature between 6-8°C is recommended.
+This will preserve all the lightness and freshness of the bubbles while allowing you to fully appreciate the range of aromas.

-• For sparkling wines and champagnes with more structure and complexity, serving between 8-10°C is preferable.
-This is often the case for richer, vintage cuvées.
+• For sparkling wines and champagnes with more structure and complexity, a serving temperature between 8-10°C is preferable.
+This is often the case, for example, with vintage cuvées that are richer in aroma.

-• Finally, for rare and vinous old champagnes, they can be served between 10-12°C.
+• Finally, for rare and mature, full-bodied champagnes, a serving temperature between 10-12°C can be used.

 vin-effervescent-bulles